CodebyJM/seo-schema-blocks/readme.txt

 The Local Business and Rating blocks only output JSON-LD `<script>` tags.
 The FAQ block outputs both an accessible accordion and the matching JSON-LD.

 = Where do feedback requests go? =
-Requests submitted via Settings → Gutenberg SEO Blocks are stored locally (in the `gsb_requests` option) and emailed to codebyjm@gmail.com for follow-up.
+Requests submitted via Settings → SEO Schema Blocks are stored locally (in the `gsb_requests` option) and emailed to codebyjm@gmail.com for follow-up.

 = Can I customize the FAQ styling? =
 Yes.
 In the block sidebar you can pick accent, background, and border colors.
 The accordion adopts those colors both in the editor and on the front end.